dranithak/doml/_posts/2020-08-1-language-fear-part2.md

 In my mind I felt like he was judging me for my language skills.
 The store manager saw me with my spouse and asked him if we got all the items we needed.
 My spouse replied yes.
-I felt belittled about this entire experience on my very first day in the USA.{: style="text-align: justify;"}
+I felt belittled about this entire experience on my very first day in the USA.
+{: style="text-align: justify;"}

 The very next day I got a call from my spouse and he gave me shocking news.
 His colleagues arranged a dinner party at the OLIVE GARDEN.